UweGerdes/frontend-development/docker/README.md

 	uwegerdes/mysql bash
 ```

-Now your mysql server runs in background waiting for connections.
+Now your mysql server starts up ( in background waiting for connections.

 You don't need all external params - but either create a database with a user or set a root account to create it later.